splunk/public-o11y-docs/gdi/get-data-in/application/go/configuration/go-otel-metrics.rst

 .. meta::
    :description: The Splunk Distribution of OpenTelemetry Go collects the following metrics.

 The Splunk Distribution of OpenTelemetry Go collects runtime and custom metrics.
-To enable runtime metrics collection, see :ref:`metrics-configuration-golang`.

 To learn about the different metric types, see :ref:`metric-types`.